 The connections don’t end there.
 After his disappearance in September 1920, many people have speculated that Grayson lived out his days in New Zealand.
 Victor and his wife had often talked of emigration and it was here, during a tour with the Allen Wilkie Shakespearean Company, that Grayson enlisted with Anzac forces in the autumn of 1916.
-And it is also in New Zealand that Edith Jane Blyth and Colin Woollham Anderson BOTH meet untimely ends.
+And it is also in New Zealand that Edith Jane Blyth and Colin Woollham Anderson — the two lovers at the centre of the torrid Georgian House affair — BOTH meet untimely deaths.

 Blyth and Anderson had emigrated to New Zealand in 1926, Anderson plying his trade as a theatre owner and racing impresario.
-In November 1931 at the age of 50 Ethel Jane Blyth, who’d risked so much of her name and fortune over the affair, was dead.
-Ten years later Colin Woollham Anderson, son of a Glasgow Policeman, was also dead.
+In November 1931 at the age of 50, Ethel Jane Blyth, who’d risked so much of her name and fortune over the affair, was dead.
+Ten years later, Hilda Porter’s Georgian House guest, Colin Woollham Anderson, son of a Glasgow Policeman, was also dead.
 The 66 year-old had been found poisoned at his home in Kohimarama near Auckland.
 A verdict of suicide was returned (Suicide Verdict, Theatre Manager’s Death, Evening Post, 11 March 1941).
 It was alleged that Anderson had been depressed and unable to sleep.
 The port-mortem examination revealed appearances that were consistent with cyanide poisoning.

 Blyth’s life was dogged by tragedy from start to finish.
 Her first husband James Audley Blyth had died in very mysterious circumstances in South Africa in 1909.
 James had been on Safari with Ethel and swashbuckling soldier and adventurer, John Henry Patterson.
 Many suspected Patterson of his murder, whilst others suspected Ethel, whose friendship with Patterson is said to have blossomed during the trip.
 Within months of Blyth and Anderson’s move to New Zealand, her brother Roscoe Brunner, chairman of ICI – at the centre of various ownership and direction battles – featured in a grisly murder-suicide at the home of Prince Ferdinand Andres de Lichtenstein in Putney, London.
 Many suspected foul play and the partner of Ethel’s father, Sir Alfred Mond came under scrutiny.
 The millionaire ex-chairman of Brunner Mond and Co had been shot in the head with the body of his wife, the well known author Ethel Houston Brunner found by his side (Mr. & Mrs. Roscoe Brunner Found Shot Dead, Daily Mail November 04, 1926; pg.
 9).
 It was ruled a domestic tragedy but if this was truly the case, then why has the official Brunner file been classified within the Royal and State Archives and locked away under Britain’s Hundred Years Rule until 2026?

-Just to add to the layers of intrigue, Sir Alfred Mond (Lord Melchett) had earned himself no shortage of notoriety for having supported Russian Revolutionary Pinhas Rotenberg, regarded by many to have murdered Father Georgy Gapon, leader of Russia’s much less successful 1905 Revolution.
+Just to add to the layers of intrigue, Sir Alfred Mond (Lord Melchett) — Ethel’s father — had earned himself no shortage of notoriety for offering financial support to Russian Revolutionary Pinhas Rotenberg, regarded by many to have murdered Father Georgy Gapon, leader of Russia’s much less successful 1905 Revolution.
 Although raised in Liverpool, Mond was of German extraction.
 You can read the story of Father Gapon and Mond’s Radical Liberal colleague, Philip Whitwell Wilson (whose family home in Percy Circus played host to Lenin in 1905) in this separate blog article.
 It may be of interest to note that both Brunner Jnr. and Whitwell Wilson had both led the committee of the Cambridge University Liberal Club.